 Is Private Internet Access VPN Safe for Torrenting?

 This VPN boasts a variety of security features to keep user activities secure during torrenting.
-These include an effective kill switch in case the torrenting VPN connection drops, split tunneling, AES 256-bit encryption, OpenVPN protocol, and more.
+These include an effective kill switch in case of torrenting VPN connection drops, split tunneling, AES 256-bit encryption, OpenVPN protocol, and more.

 P2P Performance and Speed